 Sex Discrimination Solicitors: Bringing A Sex Discrimination Claim

 - Injury to Feelings: Comprise separate awards for hurt feelings, aggravated damages, and injury to health.
-The criteria for assessing compensation for hurt feelings were set out by the Court of Appeal in the case of Vento v Chief Constable of West Yorkshire (No.2) (2003), as amended by Da'Bell v NSPCC (2009).
-As a result of these cases, there is a top band of between £18,000.00 and £30,000.00 for the most serious cases, a middle band of between £6,000.00 and £18,000.00, and awards of between £500.00 and £6,000.00 for less serious and one-off cases.
-The Court in Vento stated that awards of less than £500.00 should be avoided.
-An injury to health claim can be incorporated into the injury to feelings claim, but should there be a separate award for it, the tribunal has to ensure that there is no element of duplication.
-Finally, aggravated damages can also be awarded as part of the injury to feelings claim, although awards for this element do not usually exceed £5,000.00 and are only awarded should the employers conduct have been especially cruel and malicious.
+The criteria for assessing compensation for hurt feelings were set out by the Court of Appeal in the case of Vento v Chief Constable of West Yorkshire (No.2) (2003), as subsequently amended, the most recent amendments being made by presidential guidance in September 2017 following the Court of Appeal decision in De Souza v Vinci Construction (UK) Ltd (2017).
+As a result of this, there is a top band of £42,000.00+ for exceptionally serious cases (£33,000.00+ for cases presented before the 11th September 2017), an upper band of £25,200.00 - £42,000.00 for serious cases (£19,800.00 - £33,000.00 for cases presented before the 11th September 2017), a middle band of between £8,400.00 - £25,200.00 (£6,600.00 - £19,800.00 for cases presented before the 11th September 2017), and a lower band of between £800.00 - £8,400.00 for less serious and one-off cases (£660.00 - £6,600.00 for cases presented before the 11th September 2017).
+The Court in Vento stated that awards for less than the lower band should be avoided.
+An injury to health claim can be pursued, but should there be a separate award for it, the tribunal has to ensure that there is no element of duplication.
+Finally, aggravated damages can also be awarded, although awards for this element do not usually exceed £5,000.00 and are only awarded should the employers conduct have been especially cruel and malicious.

 - Loss of Earnings: Normally makes up the bulk of the claim and includes both actual and future loss of earnings.
 Future loss can be extensive where psychiatric injury has been sustained as a result of the discrimination and makes it difficult for the employee to obtain new and appropriate employment.